genestack/admin-docs/docs/deployment/clouds/azure.md

     At the moment this setup can only work with a Azure Files mount in a pods.

-## Deployment

-You can use any convenient way for you to create resources in Azure.

-- ARM templates
-- Terraform
-- Pulumi
-- Manual creation

 ## Recommended steps for AKS configuration

 1. Deploy [AzureFile CSI Driver](https://github.com/kubernetes-sigs/azurefile-csi-driver).